 Most African countries follow the Bamako Declaration to control firearms in their countries.
 Take one of these countries, Botswana, for example.
 Each year, this country issues only 50 firearms licenses to its people despite the number of applications.
 So, you can understand that the acceptance rate is very low, and regulation is stringent.

 Only 139 people can officially hold a gun license in the Central African Republic.
 And these people are primarily members of parliament.
 These license holders can own a twelve-gauge shotgun and a 9-mm automatic pistol.
-However, illegal firearms are rampant in the Central African Republic despite these restrictions.
+However, despite these restrictions, illegal firearms are rampant in the Central African Republic.

 European Gun Laws